outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - move examples from faq/drinkme/readme to docs

+  - like other functions, ml algorithms/structures are only as useful as the potential value of the info formats they create & depend on (subsets, connections), which creates errors when used for non-compliant intents with that particular format (like intents requiring a different type/variant of the format)
+    - democracy is only useful if the groups that vote represent the population
+    - n-degree connections are only useful if the n-degree connections can be an input to the required target info (like 'n + 1 degree connections') of the function intent, and are processed in a way required to create that target info, and the processing functions are adjacent/available (so creating valuable info from the info format is trivial, meaning the info format is useful)
+    - subsets are only useful if their parameters include the important subset capable of producing the required info

   - this 'activator + inhibitor' is just a combination of 'a function & a limit structure' (like an assertion/argument & a contradiction/counterargument, or a set & a filter, or an option/variable & a required value), which is a fundamental structure because everything has limits
     - https://www.quantamagazine.org/physicists-spot-turing-patterns-in-a-tiny-crystal-20210810/
     - questions